 Promise To Give: Special Premium Credit

-The Farm Bureau Insurance Companies are applying a one-time credit to all personal auto policyholders.
+In the Summer of 2020, the Farm Bureau Insurance Companies applied a one-time credit to all personal auto policyholders.
 This special credit is based on 15 percent of two months auto premium paid for each vehicle we cover—an estimated value of about $30 million.
-No action needs to be taken by the customer to receive this special assistance.
-We will simply credit the customers’ next invoice after we start the program.

 Promise To Serve: Feeding Families